SlimC/voice-of-the-customer/README.md

     cf login -u <your-Bluemix-ID> -p <your-Bluemix-password>
     ```

-7. Create instances of the services that are used by the application.
+7. <a name="step7"></a>Create instances of the services that are used by the application.
 Create and retrieve service keys to access the [Natural Language Classifier][natural-language-classifier] service by running the following commands:
   ```
   cf create-service natural_language_classifier standard natural-language-classifier-service cf service-key natural-language-classifier-service myKey
   ```
   **Note:** You will see a message that states "Attention: The plan standard of `service natural_language_classifier` is not free.
 The instance classifier-service will incur a cost.
 Contact your administrator if you think this is in error.".
-The first Natural Language Classifier instance that you create is free under the standard plan, so there will be no change if you only create a single classifier instance for use by this application.
+The first Natural Language Classifier instance that you create is free under the standard plan, so there is no change if you create only a single classifier instance for use by this application.

 8. Create and retrieve service keys for the Alchemy Language service.
 If you already have an instance of the Alchemy Language Service, you can use that instance and its API Key.